 Unfortunately they were vandalised on the day of installation, so were removed for safe keeping.

 Petrified Forest Interpretation Sign

 One of the plans was for a Petrified Forest Interpretation Board.
 (This wasn’t completed).
-A shadow of a former woodland lies on the beach, submerged by rising tides many histories ago.
+A shadow of a former woodland lies on the beach, submerged by rising tides many centuries ago.

 This piece was to be 1.5 x 3m, made from reinforced glass and galvanised steel sections, to replace the safety rail on the promenade, it would have been 1.5 x 3m. had it been completed it would have explained the story of the sunken, petrified forest.